-The construction industry has been heavi impacted by supply chain disruption and impacted by supply chain disruption and build cost inflation in the past two years.
+The construction industry has been heavily impacted by supply chain disruption and build cost inflation in the past two years.
 This has highlighted how important it is to have trusted supply chain partners.
 We have rationalised our supplier base to ensure that we have appropriate coverage in all areas, with a view to then building further on the long-term relationships with these suppliers and leverage our relationships to achieve cost and efficiency savings.